Truck Insurance Exchange Update

 Why is an AIF fee paid to Truck Underwriters Association (TUA)?

 Under the Subscription Agreement mentioned above, members appoint TUA to perform certain of the tasks, such as policy issuance and collection of premium, which are involved in running an insurance operation.
 The Subscription Agreement specifies an AIF fee of 20 percent of premium although TUA has taken less than that amount.

 What is TUA?

-TUA is a wholly owned subsidiary of Farmers Group, Inc. (FGI), which is part of the Zurich Insurance Group, Ltd (ZIG), a Swiss company.
-Neither TUA, FGI nor ZIG has any ownership interest in Truck Insurance Exchange, which is owned by its subscribers (insureds).
+TUA is a business name utilized by Farmers Group Inc. (FGI) to describe its functions as the AIF for Truck Insurance Exchange.
+FGI is a wholly owned subsidiary of Zurich Insurance Group Ltd (ZIG), a Swiss company.
+FGI and ZIG have no ownership interest in Truck Insurance Exchange, which is owned by its subscribers (insureds).

 Your premium dollar covers Exchange costs including losses incurred, acquisition costs, taxes, license fees, the AIF fee, and any contributions to surplus.
-For 2013, the AIF fee was 15.4 percent of the premium dollar, which included the AIF profit of 7.08 percent of the premium dollar for that year.
-The results of the Exchange were impacted by the large number of catastrophe losses but it still maintained a strong capital base with surplus of $563 million.
+For 2014, the AIF fee was 15.4 percent of the premium dollar, which included the AIF profit of 7.13 percent of the premium dollar for that year.
+The results of the Truck Insurance Exchange were impacted by the large number of catastrophe losses but the company still maintained a strong capital base with surplus of $619 million.

 Can the Exchange lose money?